YashJeena/project_helitiropicCellSystem/README.md

 tolerant.Theoretically the system should be atleast 29.3%, if we calculate the lost energy due the incident angle,and only assume half of it is usable in form of electricity due multiple losses.

+# Conclusion
+The results implies that the growth in average intensity achieved is practical and would give excellent results when deployed at scale.There are some notes which are to be kept in mind before deploying the system,the energy used in movement and computation should be recovered within a practical time frame for the subsystem to be useful.Due to the inclusion of the moving parts in the overall solar panel system,maintenance might be required more frequently.
+Finally we can observe a logically functioning solar panel based electricity generation system which when modified after taking inspiration from heliotropic plants, is able generate significantly more power than it was generating without the modification.